-I am a postdoctoral researcher working in the field of extra-Solar planets.
+I am a Research Fellow working in the field of extra-Solar planets.
 I gained my PhD in 2013 from the University of St Andrews, and before that studied Physics at the University of Warwick, graduating in 2009.
 After working as a postdoc at Queen's University Belfast, I joined the Astronomy group in March 2015.

-NOTE: I've recently moved offices within the department.
-Please check the office number and telephone number to the right.
+2018-08-30: I've recently moved offices within the department.
+My new office and telephone number are listed to the right.

 I work in the PLATO Science Management (PSM) Office, and am funded by the UK Space Agency.

 PLATO (PLAnetary Transits and Oscillations of stars) is the European Space Agency's M3 mission to search for extra-solar planets, or exoplanets.
 It is designed to find planets the size of Earth, around stars like the Sun, on orbits roughly similar to the Earth's.
 It will also find thousands of other planets, and characterise their radii, masses, and ages.

 PLATO uses the transit method to find planets.
 The satellite will have 26 small telescopes, which will stare at a large area of the night sky, looking for the regular dimming of stars that is caused by an exoplanet passing in front of them.
 PLATO also has a strong asteroseismology aspect to it.
 The mission will investigate the structure of thousands of stars by examining how they vibrate.

 As part of the PSM Office, I work closely with Prof. Don Pollacco, the PSM Coordinator, to manage the PLATO-related work of hundreds of scientists from across Europe, and to prepare for the launch of PLATO in 2026.
 Since starting this position in 2015 I have assisted with two major ESA reviews, coordinated budget preparation and applications, and carried out efficiency and performance studies, amongst other duties.